 Practicalities of Barn Conversions

-Converted barns have seen a huge surge in popularity in recent years, being a symbol of the modern ‘escape to the country’ lifestyle aspirations.
-If you are lucky enough to own a converted barn, or are thinking of doing so in the near future, then you will certainly need to consider the insurance implications and consult a specialist insurance provider for your barn conversion insurance needs.
+Converted barns have seen a huge surge in popularity in recent years.
+They are often seen as a symbol of the modern ‘escape to the country’ lifestyle aspirations.
+If you are lucky enough to own a converted barn, or are thinking of doing so in the near future, then you will certainly need to consider the insurance implications.
+However, make sure to consult a specialist insurance provider for your barn conversion insurance needs.

-In recent years, planning laws surrounding the conversion of old farm buildings to residential dwellings have been relaxed, making it easier than ever to purchase a barn with permission already attached to turn it into your dream period property.
+In recent years, planning laws surrounding the conversion of old farm buildings to residential dwellings have been relaxed.
+This has made it easier than ever to purchase a barn and turn it into your dream period property.
 The fact that barn conversions have become so popular, plus the multiple construction and renovation challenges that they present which are not present in new build properties, means that their conversion costs can be much higher than standard properties.

 If you are purchasing an empty shell to completely renovate, estimates to complete the work (excluding the purchase price) range from around £800 – £1500 per m2.
 Costs can soon mount up and amount to totals far higher than you were intending to spend.
 Stone barns tend to be the most expensive property type to convert, followed by wood.
 Brick construction barns tend to prove the most cost-effective.
 It is worth bearing in mind though, that costs will vary largely depending on the condition of the barn and whether you need to pay to install mains supplies such as gas, water and electricity.
 More information on barn design and renovation can be found here.